Aasna-S/research-administration-analytics-/README.md

 # Research Administration Reporting Modernization

-Synthetic portfolio case study prepared for a Analyst role in university research administration.

-## The business problem

-A university is moving from a legacy electronic research-administration system to a current cloud platform.
-Leadership reporting must continue during the transition, but identifiers, status codes, date formats and financial fields differ across the two systems.
-The solution must reconcile the migration, isolate exceptions, document reporting definitions and provide reusable executive reporting.
+A synthetic case study I built to explore a common reporting challenge in university research administration: maintaining reliable reporting while moving from a legacy research system to a new cloud platform.

+## Project overview

+During a system migration, the same proposal or award data may be represented differently across the old and new systems.
+IDs, status values, dates, sponsor information and financial fields may not line up cleanly, which can create problems for reporting and data validation.

+For this project, I created a synthetic research administration dataset and built a reconciliation process to identify those differences, flag records that need review and prepare a consistent dataset for reporting.

-## What this project demonstrates
+## What I worked on

-- SQL-based validation and reconciliation across legacy and current systems
-- Source-to-target field mapping and governed status definitions
-- Exception handling for missing, duplicate, invalid and mismatched records
+* Used SQL to compare and reconcile records between legacy and current-system data
+* Created source-to-target mappings for fields and status values
+* Identified missing records, duplicates, financial mismatches and invalid values
-- A standardized reporting fact prepared for focused Tableau dashboards
+* Built a cleaned reporting table for use in Tableau
-- Executive, operational and data-quality dashboard requirements
+* Defined requirements for executive, operational and data-quality dashboards
-- Clear source-of-truth KPI definitions and technical documentation
+* Documented KPI definitions, field mappings and validation rules

 ## Files

-- `Research_Administration_Tableau_Project.xlsx` - full workbook with raw data, reconciled output, mappings, QA results, KPI definitions and Tableau build specifications
+* `Research_Administration_Tableau_Project.xlsx` — project workbook containing the source data, reconciliation results, mappings, QA checks, KPI definitions and Tableau dashboard specifications
-- `data/` - CSV tables of synthetic data.
-- `research_migration.sql` - staged SQL Snowflake-style reconciliation

-## Controlled migration defects

-The dataset contains 2,500 legacy proposal records and deliberately plants 52 records requiring review, including missing and duplicate records, financial mismatches, invalid dimensional keys and date/status issues.
-The reconciled `fact_research_activity.csv` represents the governed post-remediation reporting output.
+* `data/` — synthetic CSV datasets used in the project
+* `research_migration.sql` — SQL used to stage, compare and reconcile the datasets

+## Reconciliation test cases

+The dataset contains 2,500 synthetic legacy proposal records.
+I intentionally introduced 52 migration issues so the reconciliation logic could be tested against realistic problems such as:

+* missing records
+* duplicate records
+* funding mismatches
+* invalid dimension keys
+* date inconsistencies
+* status mapping issues

+The final `fact_research_activity.csv` contains the standardized records prepared for reporting after those issues are resolved.

-## Important disclaimer
+## Disclaimer

-All institutions, people, sponsors, identifiers and financial values are synthetic.
+This project uses entirely synthetic data.
+All institutions, researchers, sponsors, identifiers and financial values were created for demonstration purposes.